CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/data-types/text/cultureinfo.md

 #### Neutral Culture

 The neutral culture is culture-sensitive.
-It is associated with a language, but not with any country/region
+It is associated with a language, but not with any country/region.

+Neutral Culture can be created by specifying the language but not the country, e.g. new CultureInfo("en") for english with no associated country.

 #### Specific Culture

 The culture can be explicitly specified to use a particular format, e.g. CultureInfo("en-GB") for the standard UK english culture.
+If the resources for a specific culture are not available in the operating system, the resources for the associated neutral culture are used.

 For a comprehensive list of cultures please see [Supported Culture Codes][]